corriander/channelhop/README.md

 smidgen; this is the next stage in evolution beyond a laborious, incomplete and error-prone spreadsheet-based approach.

-It's suprising how many combinations of options there can be for a simple A-to-B return trip.
+It's surprising how many combinations of options there can be for a simple A-to-B return trip.
 This year there are nearly 300 permutations (and we wondered why it was always such a headache) which was swiftly chopped to 30 distinctly-presented choices based on some simple